dashedstripes/carbon/README.md

 The app will then be running on http://localhost:3000

-`$ yarn start` uses a library called [nodemon](https://github.com/remy/nodemon) to run the server for development.
+`yarn start` uses a library called [nodemon](https://github.com/remy/nodemon) to run the server for development.
 This enables the server to restart after each change, rather than doing it manually.

 ## Working with a database